Existence and Spatial Decay of Forced Waves for the Fisher-KPP Equation with a Degenerate Shifting Environment: Formulation of the problems and statement of main results

+Biological interpretation: The results sated in Theorems 2.1-2.2 indicate that the critical speed $2\sqrt{\alpha}$ governs the existence of exponentially decaying waves; while the convergence or divergence of the integral $\int_{z_0}^{+\infty}\widetilde{\sigma}_2(z){\rm d}z$, which reflects the rate at which $a(z)$ decays to zero, determines the existence of infinitely many non-exponentially decaying waves.

+When $c<2\sqrt{\alpha}$ and the resource decays sufficiently fast, the system admits only a unique exponentially decaying forced wave.
+In this scenario, population density declines sharply outside the core resource region, forming a distinct and sharp distribution boundary.
+This uniqueness indicates that under predictable environmental change with a well-defined resource boundary, the population evolves a unique optimal migration strategy, which leads to a clear distribution front (e.g., the fixed routes of seasonally migrating species).

+If $\int_{z_0}^{+\infty}\widetilde{\sigma}_2(z){\rm d}z<+\infty$, then resource function $a(z)$ decays slowly, corresponding to gradual degradation at the habitat leading edge.
+In this case, regardless of $c$, the species can form infinitely many forced waves through diverse spatial strategies.
+This highlights high ecological adaptability: even under rapid environmental change, as long as resources do not vanish abruptly, the population can sustain migration via flexible distribution patterns.

 This paper is organized as follows.
 In Section 3, we investigate the existence and the precise decay rates of all the local positive solutions of (\ref{bz}).
-In Section 4, we prove the uniqueness of the forced wave decaying exponentially (the minimal wave) and the wave decaying with the slowest non-exponential rate (the maximal wave), and complete the proofs of main theorems by proving the existence of several types of forced waves decaying exponentially or non-exponentially.
+In Section 4, we prove the uniqueness of the forced wave decaying exponentially and the wave not belonging in $L^1([z_0,+\infty))$, and complete the proofs of theorems \ref{thmfirst1}-\ref{thmfirspk} by proving the existence/non-existence of several types of forced waves decaying exponentially or non-exponentially.